hrubanj/webpage/_posts/2024-02-24-controlling-home-power-plant-with-ai-part-1.markdown

 This ensures that you can set power plant behaviour for the 24 hours for which you know the spot prices.
 You don't have to reset it manually every time the behavior needs to change.

-If you don't configure it, it uses heuristics from historical data.
+If you don't configure it, it uses heuristics based on historical data.

 The scheduler's decision-making can then look something like this: